Cardiac Screening for Young Athletes

 family history of unexpected sudden death at a young age (before the age of 50) from a heart condition or unknown cause

 There are many athletes with various heart conditions that are able to participate in various sports activities.
 However, each case is unique and each athlete should be treated on an individualized basis in partnership with the athlete’s medical home and a pediatric cardiologist.

-Dr. Jane S. Chung is a Sports Medicine physician at Texas Scottish Rite Hospital for Children.
+Dr. Jane S. Chung is a Sports Medicine physician at Scottish Rite for Children.
 She specializes in concussion management, return-to-play decisions and non-operative management of musculoskeletal injuries in young and growing athletes.
 As a board certified pediatrician with fellowship training in Sports Medicine, Dr. Chung provides comprehensive care for athletes with a particular interest in problems affecting female athletes.
 She completed her medical degree at St. George’s University School of Medicine.
 Dr. Chung completed her internship and pediatric residency training at Louisiana State University Health Sciences Center, Children’s Hospital.
 She completed a fellowship in Pediatric Sports Medicine at the Case Medical Center, University Hospitals Rainbow Babies and Children’s Hospital in Cleveland, Ohio.
 Dr. Chung is board-certified in Pediatric Medicine and Sports Medicine.